mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-airgapped/index.md

 ## Configure MetalLB load balancing

-Konvoy supports [Service][kubernetes_service] type `LoadBalancer` out-of-the-box for on-premise deployments if you do not have a third-party load balancer.
+Konvoy supports [Service][kubernetes_service] type `LoadBalancer` out-of-the-box for on-premises deployments if you do not have a third-party load balancer.

 The default load balancer service for addons is based on [MetalLB][metallb].